Lriend/SnakeGL/README.md

 # SnakeGL
 3D/C++ snake game variation

+# This repo is outdated - Updated project is available in SnakeGL-project repo
 THIS IS CODE BRANCH - TO DOWNLOAD THE APP GO TO "EXE" BRANCH

 Projekt na programowanie obiektowe (2 semestr).